 Signs of Crisis Fatigue

-Lingering Consequences of Crisis Fatigue
+Lingering Effects Crisis Fatigue

 Chronic stress is no insignificant matter.
 Yes, short-term stressors allow you to be alert — in turn helping you discern and avoid threats — but long-term high cortisol levels can cause significant damage, says Leah Lagos, PsyD, author of Invincible: How We Can Train Our Hearts to Beat Stress and Achieve Success.

 From a physical standpoint, it heightens your risk of developing chronic health conditions, such as obesity, diabetes and high blood pressure, Seide says.
-Emotionally, symptoms like social withdrawal, depression and low self-esteem can change the shape of your life.
+Emotionally, symptoms such as social withdrawal, depression and low self-esteem can change the shape of your life.
 “You are more likely to be in toxic relationships, not pursue career goals and you run the risk of having a life that doesn’t look like the one you could have had,“ she adds.
 “That’s the very high price of living with chronic stress.”

 The longer these crises last — especially without healthy adaptations — the higher the risk is that your symptoms will worsen.
 “There is evidence that the duration and intensity of trauma matters,” Seide says.
 “Think of it as a toxic substance that poisons the body: the more you take, the more damage there will be.”